Kongens Klub: Early history

 The club was founded in 1776 by a circle of former members of Drejer's Club.
 It was initially known as Fich's Club (Fichs Klub) or Selskabet i Mad.
 Schrecks Gaard.
 The latter name was a reference to Gottlieb Schreck who had purchased the Karel van Mander House at Østergade 15 in 1775.
 He had adapted the interior for use by the club.
 The club initially had 25 members but in 1778, when the first statutes were adopted, the number of members had grown to 80.
 The members included Jens Nørregaard and Jacob Rahbek.
 On 16 November 1782, the club was granted permission to use the name Kongens Klub (Royal Club).
 The club soon became a meetingplace for members of the higher middle class.
 The activities included concerts and the club also had a library of considerably size.
 Membership of the club was only available to men but each member could bring two women per ticket at concerts.

-In 1795, Kongens Klub merged with Det forenede Venneselskab, another gentlemen's club which had been founded in 1794 but whose premises at Amagertorv had been destroyed in the Copenahgen Fire of 1795.
+In 1795, Kongens Klub merged with Det forenede Venneselskab, another gentlemen's club which had been founded in 1794 but whose premises at Amagertorv had been destroyed in the Copenhagen Fire of 1795.
 In 1842, the Royal Club was also merged with Drejer's Club.